Improved Performance Research Integration Tool

 IMPRINT helps users to assess the integration of personnel and system performance throughout the system lifecycle—from concept and design to field testing and system upgrades.
-In addition, IMPRINT can help predict the effects training or personnel factors (e.g., as defined by Military Occupational Specialty) on human performance and mission success.
+In addition, IMPRINT can help predict the effects of training or personnel factors (e.g., as defined by Military Occupational Specialty) on human performance and mission success.
 IMPRINT also has built-in functions to predict the effects of stressors (e.g., heat, cold, vibration, fatigue, use of protective clothing) on operator performance (task completion time, task accuracy).

-The IMPRINT Operations module uses a task network, a series of functions which decompose into tasks, to create human performance models.
+The IMPRINT Operations module uses a task network, a series of functions that decompose into tasks, to create human performance models.
 Functions and tasks in IMPRINT models usually represent atomic units of larger human or system behaviors.
 One of IMPRINT's main features is its ability to model human workload.
 Users can specify visual, auditory, cognitive, and psychomotor workload levels for individual tasks which can measure overall workload for humans in the system and influence task performance.